richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 5. If both `systemMessage` and `userMessage` are not null, it calls the `Prompt` method from the `openai` instance twice, once with the `queryType` set to "Simple" and once with it set to "Semantic".
 These calls return `responseSimple` and `responseSemantic` respectively.

 6. Finally, it calls the `updateWorkItem` method from the `devops` instance, passing in the `id`, a title constructed from the `userMessage`, the `userMessage` itself, `responseSimple`, `responseSemantic`, and the result of calling `defaultSteps` from the `devops` instance.

-In summary, this function is processing test cases by using an AI model to generate responses to prompts and updating the test cases with these responses.
-The processing is done every 5 minutes.
-The `DevOps` class is likely responsible for interacting with Azure DevOps to fetch and update work items (test cases), while the `OpenAI` class is likely responsible for interacting with the OpenAI API to generate responses to prompts.
-The specifics would depend on the implementation of these classes and methods.

 Click "Save".